Ambita/samhandling_megler_boligbyggelag_docs/README.md

 #### Extra response fields specific for early clarification

-* ordreMottatt (order received date) - when the clarification is received
+* ordreMottatt (order received date) - when the clarification was received
 * utlysingssted (annonuncement location) - where the clarification is annonunced
 * utlysingsdato (annonuncement date) - when the clarification will be annonunced
 * meldefrist (deadline) - respondants need to report before this time

-In some cases the broker contacts the business manager to change the announcement period.
-Then a message with updated dates for announcment date and deadline are sent:
+In some cases the broker contacts the accountant to change the announcement period.
+Right now this will be done manually The following response message with updated announcement date and deadline are sent to inform us and the broker abouth the change:

 ```json
 {